Fox-ML-infrastructure/FoxML_Core/LEGAL/consulting/CAPABILITIES_OVERVIEW.md

 ## Jennifer Lewis — ML Systems, Cross-Sectional ML Infrastructure, HPC Engineering

 This document provides an overview of the technical capabilities, domains, and service areas offered for consulting engagements.
-It is intended for engineering teams, ML research groups, and organizations requiring specialized machine learning and computational infrastructure expertise.
+It is intended for engineering teams and organizations requiring specialized machine learning and computational infrastructure expertise for any machine learning applications.

 ---